 Through a combined 20+ years of being in the fitness industry, we neglected the standing neutral posture and gait cycle with ourselves and clients.
 You may be asking yourself, how did it take us so long to come to this conclusion?
 Simple, it is very easy to be influenced by what we see others do in the gym, Youtube, professional athletes, other trainers, certifications, achieving vanity driven results and much more.
-Sometimes it’s easy to believe the education you received is all you need, but in reality, it can limit you from what your truest potential is in life.
+Sometimes it’s easy to believe the education you received is all you need, but in reality it can limit you from what your truest potential is in life.
 We’ve dealt with many injuries from bodybuilding and powerlifting that came about because of this “standard training style” most people do in the gym.
-We have found that optimizing an individual's standing position and gait, in turn, sets the foundation for a neurologically and physiologically healthy human being.
+We have found that optimizing an individual’s standing position and gait, in turn sets the foundation for a neurologically and physiologically healthy human being.

 There are many aspects to our life and health that can be positively affected by improving our posture and gait cycle.
 This includes pain, breathing, circulation, stress, digestion, body fat/hormones, libido, sleep, aesthetics, non-verbal communication, and energy levels.

 Everyone in today’s society has dealt with some sort of physical pain.
 Non-contact pain is likely an outcome of poor posture.
-It is the number one complaint we have seen is in the fitness industry.
+It is the number one complaint we have seen being in the fitness industry.
 However, the pain still lingers for a majority of people even after seeking medical care.
 Having proper structural alignment and integrity can alleviate pain.
 Aligning your posture in an optimal position eliminates the dysfunctionally altered length-tension relationships of the core and spine muscles, consequently relieving the pressure placed on your discs, which leads to peripheral muscular pain.

 Every human needs to breathe, but most are not breathing properly.
 You can go longer without food and water, but only minutes without air.
 When we see individuals with a rounded upper back or arched lower back, this alters length-tension relationships of your breathing muscles, creating improper breathing mechanics.
 These mechanics stimulate breathing as if you were getting chased down by a lion (fight or flight), which is a sign that your body is stressed without doing anything!
 Good posture naturally promotes proper breathing.